Lucille Bridges, mother of activist Ruby Bridges, dies at 86 - The Boston Globe

-NEW ORLEANS — Lucille Bridges, the mother of civil rights activist Ruby Bridges, who walked with her then-6-year-old daughter past crowds screaming racist slurs as she became the first Black student at her all-white New Orleans elementary school, has died at the age of 86, the city’s mayor announced Tuesday.
+NEW ORLEANS (AP) — Lucille Bridges, the mother of civil rights activist Ruby Bridges, who walked with her then-6-year-old daughter past crowds screaming racist slurs as she became the first Black student at her all-white New Orleans elementary school, has died at the age of 86.

+On her Instagram account Tuesday evening, Ruby Bridges said, “Today our country lost a hero.
+Brave, progressive, a champion for change.
+She helped alter the course of so many lives by setting me out on my path as a six year old little girl.
+Our nation lost a Mother of the Civil Rights Movement today.
+And I lost my mom.
+I love you and am grateful for you.
+May you Rest In Peace.”

-Bridges gave birth to Ruby in Tylertown, Mississippi, in 1954 — the same year as the landmark Brown vs. the Board of Education of Topeka, Kansas, decision that ended racial segregation in schools.
+Ms. Bridges gave birth to Ruby in Tylertown, Miss., in 1954 — the same year as the landmark Brown vs. the Board of Education of Topeka, Kansas, decision that ended racial segregation in schools.

 Her daughter went on to become an icon of the Civil Rights Movement, memorialized in Norman Rockwell’s famous painting "The Problem We All Live With" which depicts a tiny Ruby in a white dress carrying her notebooks and a ruler surrounded by much taller U.S. Marshals.
 But Ruby Bridges once credited her parents as the forces behind her history-making achievement.